Summers are magical, right? School is out, the days are long, and free time abounds.

 1. Set your expectations.

 Want your daughter to meet new friends with similar interests?
-Try a niche camp in a subject she loves.
-Looking to keep him thinking throughout the summer months?
-With a commonsense balance of indoor and outdoor activities, an academic camp like iD Tech will keep him intellectually engaged.
+Try a niche all-girls camp in a subject she loves.
+Looking to keep your son thinking throughout the summer months?
+With a commonsense balance of indoor and outdoor activities, an academic camp will keep him intellectually stimulated.

 2. Select the right genre.